-- (1) Amount relates to Performance Stock Units awarded during the year, valued at \$1.48 per unit (fair value at the date of grant).
-These Performance Stock Units cliff vest on August 31, 2018. - (2) Amount relates to Performance Stock Units awarded during the year, valued at \$1.53 per unit (fair value at the date of grant).
-These Performance Stock Units cliff vest on August 31, 2017. - (3) Amount relates to Performance Stock Units awarded during the year, valued at \$0.94 per unit (fair value at the date of grant).
-These Performance Stock Units cliff vested on August 31, 2016. - (4) For the periods indicated, the named persons received annual compensation only in the form of salary, bonus and perquisites and other benefits.
-The value of each such officer's other compensation and benefits was less than the lesser of (i) \$50,000 and (ii) 10% of such officer's total annual salary and non-equity incentive plan annual compensation. - (5) Mr. Beck, Ms. Lomot and Ms. Morse are based in the US and their compensation is earned and paid in US dollars.
-Amounts shown in the chart are in Canadian dollars, translated at the average exchange rate in effect over the course of the period base compensation was paid throughout the respective fiscal year.
-The exchange rates used to translate compensation amounts were 1.3300 CAD/USD for fiscal 2016, 1.2100 CAD/USD for fiscal 2015 and 1.0777 CAD/USD for fiscal 2014. - (6) Ms. Morse joined the Corporation effective February 29, 2016.
-Compensation listed for fiscal 2016 is for the period employed.
-In connection with Ms. Morse's employment with the Corporation, a one-time sign-on payment of \$20,000 (USD) was made to Ms. Morse.
+- (1) Amount relates to Performance Stock Units awarded during the year, valued at \$1.56 per unit (fair value at the date of grant).
+These Performance Stock Units cliff vest on August 31, 2021. - (2) Amount relates to Performance Stock Units awarded during the year, valued at \$1.07 per unit (fair value at the date of grant).
+These Performance Stock Units cliff vest on August 31, 2020. - (3) Amount relates to Performance Stock Units awarded during the year, valued at \$0.97 per unit (fair value at the date of grant).
+These Performance Stock Units cliff vest on August 31, 2019. - (4) The multipliers achieved in the calculation of the STIP awards for revenue and operating profit were as follows: fiscal 2019 - 89.0% revenue and 63.2% operating profit; fiscal 2018 - 125.9% revenue and 132.0% operating profit; and fiscal 2017 - 112.0% revenue and 125.4% operating profit. - (5) For the periods indicated, the named persons received annual compensation only in the form of salary, bonus and perquisites and other benefits.
+The value of each such officer's other compensation and benefits was less than the lesser of (i) \$50,000 and (ii) 10% of such officer's total annual salary and non-equity incentive plan annual compensation. - (6) Ms. Morse left the Company effective December 31, 2018 and her compensation for Fiscal 2018 is for the period employed. - (7) Effective September 14, 2017, Mr. Beck was appointed Chief Operating and Financial Officer in recognition of the operational duties he performs.
+In connection with the appointment, Mr. Beck was granted an option to purchase up to 250,000 common shares of the Company at a price of \$1.05 per share which was fair market value at the date of grant.
+The option vests 50% on the first anniversary of the grant date, and the remaining 50% on the second anniversary of the grant date and has a life of five years beginning with the date of grant.
+The valuation methodology used was the Black-Scholes-Merton model.